oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 9.1.10 Conformance Clause 10: CSAF consumer

-A proccessor satisfies the "CSAF consumer" conformance profile if the processor:
+A processor satisfies the "CSAF consumer" conformance profile if the processor:

 * reads CSAF documents and interprets them according to the semantics defined in section 3.
 * satisfies those normative requirements in section 3 and 8 that are designated as applying to CSAF consumers.